jafbath/survivorProject/readme.md

 application.
 Does it fit in with the idea of your application?
 User authorization is tricky.

+Take a look at [this repo](https://git.generalassemb.ly/seir-622/express-auth-api) to learn about user authentication/authorization.

 #### Maps

 If your application uses physical locations, consider adding a map **_as a bonus